 Yemen's Children Are on the Edge of Starvation

-Three years of intense civil war have pushed underdeveloped, overlooked Yemen to the brink of collapse.
+Intense civil war has pushed underdeveloped, overlooked Yemen to the brink of collapse.
 UNICEF has been on the ground since the crisis began, working closely with partners to provide nutrition, safe water, health care and immunizations, sanitation, education, physical protection and psychological support to children.
 Please donate now to support UNICEF's lifesaving efforts.

 UNICEF has been on the ground since the crisis in Yemen began, working closely with partners to provide nutrition, safe water, health care and immunizations, sanitation, education, physical protection and psychological support to children in Yemen.